-Certain non-corporate U.S. shareholders whose income exceeds certain thresholds will be required to pay a federal 3.8% tax on dividend and other investment income, including dividends received from the Fund and capital gains from the sale or other disposition of the Fund's stock.
+Certain non-corporate U.S. shareholders whose income exceeds certain thresholds will be required to pay a 3.8% federal tax on dividend and other net investment income, including dividends received from the Fund and capital gains from the sale or other disposition of the Fund's stock.